jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ### Security

-Redwood is secure-by-default: no GraphQL request will be fulfilled if made by an unauthenticated user.
+Cedar is secure-by-default: no GraphQL request will be fulfilled if made by an unauthenticated user.
 You can choose to allow access to certain query/mutations to the public, but you'll have to enable that manually for each option.
 Consider a more complete Testimonials SDL file:

 ```js
 export const schema = gql`